 Overview of UAE Mainland Company Registration Guidelines for GCC Nationals

-On June 7, 1981, the states of the Gulf Cooperation Council (the UAE, Saudi Arabia, Sultanate of Oman, Qatar, Kuwait and Bahrain) signed the United Economic Agreement in Riyadh.
-This agreement has specified key points on forming a GCC company in Dubai, other parts of the UAE and other states under the GCC.
+The United Economic Agreement was signed in Riyadh on June 7, 1981, by the members of the Gulf Cooperation Council (the UAE, Saudi Arabia, the Sultanate of Oman, Qatar, Kuwait, and Bahrain).
+In this agreement, key points are outlined for forming a GCC company in Dubai, other parts of the UAE, and other states of the Gulf Cooperation Council.

-- GCC nationals can register their company as a sole establishment or as a partnership firm (given that all partners are GCC nationals).
-GCC nationals can own 100% shares of commercial and professional companies.
+- A GCC national can register as either a sole proprietor or as a partnership firm (provided that all partners are GCC citizens).
+Nationals of the GCC can own 100% of commercial and professional companies.

-- A GCC national who is intent on setting up a business and wants to have a non-GCC national as a partner can only set up a limited liability company and The UAE national shareholder must own 51% of the shares.
+- A GCC national who intends to establish a business and involves a non-GCC national as a partner can only do so as a limited liability company fromation Dubai, and the UAE national shareholder must own 51% of the shares.

-- GCC companies wholly owned by GCC shareholders are allowed to open branches in the UAE mainland.
-Such companies do not need to be referred to the Ministry of Economy.
+- Branches of Mainland Company Setup for GCC Nationals are allowed if all of the shareholders are from the GCC.
+These companies do not need to be referred to the Ministry of Economy.